University Advancement Data Confidentiality and Usage

 - Individuals employed by Carnegie Mellon who have a demonstrable university-related business requirement to access Advancement data will be granted access restricted to that requirement.
 Such access will only be granted after a formal request is submitted and the employee signs and returns the Advancement Data Confidentiality and Usage Form.

 - Questionable or unusual requests by employees for access to Advancement data will be reviewed by the Vice President for University Advancement, in consultation with the Associate Vice President for Advancement Resources and Engagement Programs.

 - Access to University Advancement Data by Non-Employees

 - Subject to the approval of the Vice President for University Advancement, non-employees working on behalf of the university (e.g., volunteers and contractors) will be permitted to access Advancement data restricted to the requirements of their roles or the services they provide.

 - These individuals must sign any agreement(s) required by the university (i.e., related to confidentiality, usage, etc.) prior to receiving such access, and will be subsequently bound by the requirements set forth in this policy.

 - Donors to the university may request and receive a list of the charitable gifts they have made to the university.
-Otherwise, Advancement data will be unavailable to non-employees and non-volunteers, unless approved by the Vice President for University Advancement.
+Otherwise, Advancement data will be unavailable to non-employees and non-volunteers, unless approved by the Vice President for University Advancement or disclosure is required by law.